newexo/icosahedron/prompts/dice_roller/discussion.md

 1. First delete extra code from copy and paste and fix the imports so that tests run.
 After this, two test runs, but does not pass fail because of similar error `missing 1 required positional argument: 'dice_type'`.
+2. Request fix for unit tests and a refactor for D20Roll and D20Roller.
+Managed to improve D20Roll and D20Roller, but the tests remained problematic.
+Eventually decided to accept parts the proposed tests.

 ## Final refactor